 SickKids VS Apathy: A transformational shift in brand strategy to attract new audiences and drive new levels of giving

 This case study will detail the development of a category-busting brand strategy for Toronto’s The Hospital for Sick Children (SickKids) which was designed and executed in order to achieve an audacious fundraising goal.

 The case study provides clear insight into the rationale behind the strategic shift, the barriers that were encountered and details of results in terms of brand metrics, social sentiment and fundraising achievements.

 A key learning from this session will be insight into effective stakeholder relations and how collaboration breeds support and courage, even in the face of controversy.

-Kate Torrance, Director, Integrated Brand Marketing, SickKids Foundation
+Kate Torrance, Vice President, Brand Strategy & Communications, SickKids Foundation

 A Jack of All Trades: Using Brand Journalism to Boost Results Across Channels

 Robert Mackle, Sr. Dir. of Brand Journalism and Media, The Ohio State University Wexner Medical Center